macsleep/gamepad/Readme.md

 # SBus Gamepad

 ## Description
 This is software for a USB dongle to use a FrSky Taranis wirelessly with PC simulators like FPVFreerider or RC-Airsim.
-On the USB side I chose a Teensy 2.0 with an eight bit atmega32u4 CPU.
+On the USB side there is a Teensy 2.0 with an eight bit atmega32u4 CPU.
 And the receiver is a FrSky XM with sbus output.
 The Teensy reads the sbus signal of the receiver via UART and then presents that data as a USB HID gamepad to the computer.
 To read the sbus signal the Teensy needs an inverter in form of a simple transistor.

 ## Hardware
 * Teensy 2.0